How to Reseal a Wine Bottle

 5 Ways to Reseal a Bottle of Wine

 It is highly recommended to recork a bottle of wine as soon as you’re done pouring from it.
-Here are 5 different ways that you can plug up the opening of your wine bottle to keep that air out as much as possible.
+Here are five different ways that you can plug up the opening of your wine bottle to keep that air out as much as possible.

-1) Cork
+1. Cork

 How to reseal a wine bottle cork

 If you still have the original cork on hand, be sure to inspect it for damages before inserting it into the bottle.
 When opening a bottle of wine, the spindle of the opener should not go all the way through the cork, or else an airway can form in the cork, allowing oxygen into the bottle.
+Use these steps to put a cork back in the wine bottle:

 • Place the bottle on a sturdy surface.